In This Article

 Root canal therapy is an extremely common and medically necessary procedure that saves your tooth from complete decay.
 This procedure eliminates bacterial infection from an infected root canal, and it saves your natural tooth.
 If you don’t undergo a root canal when necessary, the infection may continue spreading, necessitating an emergency dental extraction.
 As such, if you want to preserve your natural tooth, you must undergo a root canal procedure without delay.
 During a root canal, the dentist usually removes the infected pulp tissues and nerves, following which the root canal is cleaned and sealed.

 To understand how a root canal near me works, you must understand the internal mechanisms of the tooth.
 The human tooth contains three primary layers — the outermost enamel, followed by the hard dentin layer, followed by the soft pulp.
 The innermost layer, the pulp chamber, contains the pulp tissues, blood vessels, nerves, and other essential components that help the tooth grow.
 However, the pulp tissues aren’t necessary because a tooth can be nourished by the surrounding tissues.

-A root canals near me necessary when the pulp tissues are inflamed or infected.
+Root canals near me is necessary when the pulp tissues are inflamed or infected.
 This may happen because of a severe dental fracture that extends into the pulp chamber or a slowly building cavity.
-In most cases, root canals become necessary when patients avoid regular dental checkups.
+Root canals often become necessary when patients avoid regular dental checkups.
 All cavities start from the enamel, at which point you don’t experience any toothache or symptoms.
 At this point, the cavity can be treated with simple fillings.

 If left untreated, the infection eventually reaches the pulp chamber, necessitating root canal therapy.
-This means root canals are almost always avoidable with regular dental cleanings and timely dental fillings.
+Root canals are almost always avoidable with regular dental cleanings and timely dental fillings.
 Once the infection reaches the pulp chamber, the dentist has no option but to remove the pulp tissues and nerves.
 If they don’t remove the infected parts of your teeth, the infection may spread to other parts of your mouth, leading to tooth loss and other complications.

 Does a root canal hurt?